-- We continued investing in branch - We received our IRDA license, insurance products aligned with customer needs - With the e-KYC license now in place, we are well-prepared to address sector-wide concerns like overleveraging, improve financial products. - We took proactive steps to address branch level attrition including those in frontline.
+- We continued investing in branch expansion, confident that current market disruptions are temporary. - We received our IRDA license, which positions us to offer tailored insurance products aligned with customer needs - With the e-KYC license now in place, we are well-prepared to address sector-wide concerns like overleveraging, improve compliance, and simplify access to financial products. - We took proactive steps to address branch level attrition such as introduction to residential branches, offering dormitory facility, onboarding more women employees including those in frontline.